Mika Westwolf's Mom Invites Supporters to Sentencing Hearing on Jan 31, 2025

 Carissa Heavy Runner is inviting anyone who can make it to the sentencing hearing of Sunny K. White, the driver who is charged in the 2023 death of her daughter Mika Westwolf.
 Ms. Heavy Runner expects the media to be there, and more people inside and outside the courthouse will be a show of physical support for the family.

-Sunny White has taken a plea deal instead of a jury trial in the 2023 vehicular death of Mika Westwolf on the Blackfeet Reservation near Arlee, Montana.
+Sunny White has taken a plea deal instead of a jury trial in the 2023 vehicular death of Mika Westwolf on the Salish and Kootenai Reservation, north of Arlee, Montana.

 Her jury trial would have started on December 2, 2024.
 Instead, Ms. White’s sentencing will be held January 31, 2025, at 10 am, at the Lake County Courthouse in Polson, Montana.